8 tips to prevent vehicle theft

+Vehicle theft has exponentially grown in the Greater Toronto Area over the past few years.
 According to Statistics Canada, nearly 500 vehicles are stolen every day in Canada.
 As a vehicle owner you can play an active role in reducing the likelihood of it happening to you.
 Thieves are becoming more sophisticated, and depending on your vehicle, it may just take seconds to steal.
-Here are some steps that you can take to protect your car from theft:
+Here are some steps that you can take to protect your car from theft.

 Most car thefts are crimes of opportunity.
 Car thieves look for cars that are easy targets.